lukaszmadrzynski/Website-Update/content/pages/index.md

       type: TitleBlock
     subtitle: Be in good company
     text: >
-      Cloud Mountain is dedicated to providing exceptional ecotourism experiences that support local communities and sustainable development in some of the most vulnerable areas of Yunnan province, China.
+      We are dedicated to providing exceptional ecotourism experiences that support local communities and sustainable development in some of the most vulnerable areas of Yunnan province, China.
 Learn more about our mission and team.
     actions:
       - label: About Us
         url: /aboutus